FrancisH-C/ParquetIO.jl/README.md

 # ParquetIO

-Uses Pandas to import parquet files as DataFrames.DataFrame.
+Uses Pandas.jl to import parquet files as DataFrames.DataFrame.
 Works with `nothing` value unlike other solution.

 ## Instalation